ericvsmith/dataclasses/pep-xxxx.rst

-The following people provided invaluable input during the development of this PEP and code: Ivan Levkivskyi, Guido van Rossum, Hynek Schlawack, and Raymond Hettinger.
+The following people provided invaluable input during the development of this PEP and code: Ivan Levkivskyi, Guido van Rossum, Hynek Schlawack, Raymond Hettinger, and Lisa Roach.
 I thank them for their time and expertise.

 A special mention must be made about the attrs project.
 It was a true inspiration for this PEP, and I respect the design decisions they